Frequently Asked Questions

 Also, data tapes are relatively easier to maintain and are more durable/reliable than standard hard drives.
 They are relatively compact (easy to store and transport) and cool faster than other types of storage devices.

 1. Finding your own buyers on peer-to-peer marketplaces (like eBay).
-In this option, you have the most freedom in setting your prices and terms in offering your old data tapes, but it can be difficult to find the right buyer willing to purchase the goods at your terms.
+In this option, you have the most freedom in setting your prices and terms in selling your data tapes, but it can be difficult to find the right buyer willing to purchase the goods at your terms.
 Also, since data tapes are mainly used in enterprise usage, finding buyers in this type of marketplace can be quite challenging.

-2. Listing your storage tapes on classified sites like Facebook Marketplace, Craigslist, or even Amazon.
+2. Listing your storage tapes for sale on classified sites like Facebook Marketplace, Craigslist, or even Amazon.
 It's typically easier to find buyers on these platforms when compared to on peer-to-peer marketplaces, but you'll have less freedom in setting your prices and terms.

 How to clean data from media tapes?